 Deferred Compensation Plan 457(b)

 The Section 457(b) Deferred Compensation Plan is an additional retirement plan that allows employees to contribute amounts over and above the limits imposed on the University's Regular and Supplemental Retirement Plans.
-Enrollment shall be effective on or after the first day of the month following the date the required forms are received by the Human Resources Office.
+Enrollment shall be effective on or after the first day of the month following the date the required forms are completed in the Saint Joseph's University Retirement Portal.

-To participate in this plan, an employee must be eligible to participate in the University's Regular Retirement Plan or Supplemental Retirement Plan and must contribute the maximum amount permitted by law to those plans.
+To participate in this plan, an employee must be eligible to participate in the University's 403(b) Retirement Plan and meet a salary threshold of $140,000.
 The investment options under this plan include all the funds currently offered by TIAA under the retirement plans.
-Enrollment packets for this plan are available in the Office of Human Resources.